TG Universes & Series:

 “If that is the case, I issue a batchall against you for control of Ludvika.
 Do you need an explanation?”

 “Yes.”
-Proust had never heard that word before.
-If he could buy any time at all for the militia being called up he would do it.
+I’d never heard that word before.
+If I could buy any time at all for the militia being called up I would do it.
 Having some enemy take the time to talk fit in nicely into that goal.

 “A batchall is simple MechWarrior Proust.
 We bid our forces down to reduce the amount of destruction and damage.
 At the same time we bring victory and honor with the least resources expended.”

 “This is a duel then, but with something hanging in the balance?”

 “Then I accept this challenge, how do we bid?”